 The repo has been moved.

-- Solution: If your repo has been moved to another project in your Git host, you need to delete the blocked repo and re-import it under its new location.
+- Solution: If your repo has been moved to another project in your Git host, delete the blocked repo and re-import it under its new location.

 The owner of the repo is no longer with the company.